 Subject Matter Expert (SME) in Remote Sensing & Image Analysis, a co-director the

-USGIF GEOINT Certificate Program at USC, and the director of the DBAR International Center of Excellence on Big Earth Data for Coasts (ICoE-Coasts).
+USGIF GEOINT Certificate Program at South Carolina, and the director of the DBAR International Center of Excellence on Big Earth Data for Coasts (ICoE-Coasts).

 Remote Sensing; satellite time-series analysis; bio-environmental change